- Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

 A lesser consequence can be considered based on the consequence for the first offense.

-A second violation results in expulsion.
+A second violation results in an extended suspension of 45 days or expulsion.

 A school administrator may consider a lesser consequence than suspension if the student distributes an over-the-counter product that can be clearly identified.
 If this condition is not met, the administrator will suspend the student for not more than 45 school days.